OfficeDev/script-lab-2017/CUSTOM.FUNCTIONS.DOGFOOD.md

 ![Dogfood channel](./.github/images/dogfood-channel.png)

-## Refresh the Store version of Script Lab
+## Acquire / Refresh the Store version of Script Lab

+If you don't have Script Lab yet, [install it from Office Store](https://store.office.com/app.aspx?assetid=WA104380862)

-If you don't already see the "Functions" button in the ribbon, click on the "Edit" button in the Ribbon.
+If you have it, but don't see the "Functions" button in the ribbon when you open Excel, click on the "Edit" button in the Ribbon.
 It should prompt you, letting you know that there is an update.

 Once the update installs, you should see the refreshed ribbon, now with three buttons in the "Script" group.

 ## A picture is worth a thousand recalcs